MadelineLowes/MadelineLowes/README.md

 - 🌱 I’ve just graduated from a **Full-Stack Coding Bootcamp** offered through the **University of Toronto**

-- 👀 All of my projects and more can be viewed in [my portfolio](https://madelinelowes.github.io/madelines-portfolio/)
+- 👀 :eyes: All of my projects and more can be viewed in [my portfolio](https://madelinelowes.github.io/madelines-portfolio/)

 - 📫 How to reach me: **madeline.e.lowes@gmail.com**